 b.
 Other other transaction other transaction Previous Reserve Amount Balance

-The first is Amazon placing a hold on some of the Seller’s sales funds, often to verify product authenticity and usually when Sellers first start up their marketplace.
+The first is Amazon placing a hold on some of the Seller’s sales funds (net payment amount), often to verify product authenticity and usually when Sellers first start up their marketplace.
 The second is Amazon releasing those funds to the Seller.

 Mapping Reserved Balances transactions